How do stolen vehicle trends impact auto insurance premiums in Canada?

 Even though anyone can be a victim of car theft and any car can be a target, car thieves typically tend to target certain types of vehicles more often (e.g. high-end trucks and SUVs).
 So, if you own a vehicle model that’s at a higher risk of being stolen, don’t be surprised if it costs you a little extra to insure, but by how much?

-Based on the Équité Association list of the 10 most stolen vehicles in Canada, we calculated the cost of insurance for each car on the list against a comparable non-listed vehicle to see what the insurance premium difference would be.
+Based on the Équité Association list of 2024's 10 most stolen vehicles in Canada, we calculated the insurance cost for each car on the list against a comparable non-listed vehicle to see what the insurance premium difference would be.

 The table below shows annual and percentage differences in purchasing a frequently stolen vehicle.